The complete guide to building a sales pipeline

 • Authority: You find out if the lead has the authority to make purchasing decisions within their organization.

-• Need: You identify whether the lead's needs align with the features and benefits of your project management software.
+• Need: You identify whether the lead's needs align with the features and benefits you offer.

 • Timeline: You inquire about the lead's timeline for implementing a new project management solution.